espressif/developer-portal/content/blog/unleashing-the-power-of-openai-and-esp-box-a-guide-to-fusing-chatgpt-with-espressif-socs/index.md

 ---
 title: "Unleashing the Power of OpenAI and ESP-BOX: A Guide to Fusing ChatGPT with Espressif SOCs"
 date: 2023-06-12
 showAuthor: false
 featureAsset: "img/featured/featured-espressif.webp"
 authors:
   - ali-hassan-shah
+tags:
+  - AI
+  - Chatgpt Chatbot
+  - ChatGPT
+  - Esp
+  - OpenAI

 ---
 The world is witnessing a technological revolution, and OpenAI is at the forefront of this change.
 One of its most exciting innovations is ChatGPT — that utilizes natural language processing to create more engaging and intuitive user experiences.
 The integration of OpenAI APIs with IoT devices has opened up a world of possibilities.